Waterproof Bluetooth Speakers On The Lake

 The Bose SoundLink Micro is Bose’s answer to an IPX7 rated Bluetooth speaker.
 It’s a very small lightweight speaker that comes at a Bose price.
 I am weak for Bose after buying a SoundLink Mini which I absolutely love and is still my to-go speaker when it comes to outdoor listening.
 The SoundLink Micro doesn’t come close in terms of sound quality, but it’s still good for what it is.

 It comes in three different colors, and is IPX7 rated so having it out in the water won’t cause any damage.
-Its rugged exterior also resists dents, cracks, and scratches.
+Its durable exterior also resists dents, cracks, and scratches.
 When you hold it in your hand that’s exactly how it feels, rugged.
 If you want extra protection for travel there is a hard case available for it.

 Although the sound quality is only average at best, we only get 6 hours of battery life.
 Somewhat inconvenient, as it won’t last a full day on the water, but at this size, I don’t know how they would fit a bigger battery.

 A microphone is built-in so you can talk to your voice assistants and these are directly accessible with the push of a button on the speaker itself.
 Other than that, you can control the volume, skip tracks and play/pause with the buttons found on the front.

 If you only buy speakers from Bose and want a fully waterproof little gadget, this is it.
 For everybody else, I can’t recommend it as there are better choices for a lower cost.
 I expect Bose to release something slightly bigger and better sometime soon (wishful thinking) so I will come back and update this article when that happens.